alvsanand/apify-your-infra-with-crossplane/docs/working-with-it.md

     EOF
     ```

-- You can find a new CRD as part of the rest of CRDs:
+- You can find a new CRD as part of the rest of CRDs.

     ```bash
     kubectl get crds | grep xdostorages